Come home to yourself

 • Coaching is a collaborative, future-oriented partnership that helps you create meaningful change in your life or work.
 As your coach, I hold space, ask powerful questions, offer practices, and walk with you as you reconnect with your own clarity, courage, and wisdom.
 The goal is sustainable transformation–rooted in self-awareness and aligned action

-• Therapy focuses on healing emotional wounds, processing the past, and treating mental health conditions.
+• Psychotherapy focuses on healing emotional wounds, processing the past, and treating mental health conditions.
 Therapists are trained to diagnose and support psychological wellbeing.
 While coaching may touch on emotions and past experiences, it is not a substitute for therapy and does not provide mental health treatment.
 Many of my clients work with both a coach and a therapist at different points in their journey

 • Consulting is focused on delivering expert solutions to a problem.
 A consultant will often assess a situation and provide a roadmap or strategy.
 Coaching, on the other hand, is about empowering you to discover your own solutions and develop new ways of seeing, being, and doing–so the change you make is lasting and your own